One of the things I’m most proud of creating at the ODI is the Data Spectrum, to us help understand the language of data.

 To increase these connections we must catalyse data sharing.
 We also need to protect people, confidentiality, intellectual property and security.

-We need good use-cases that change the culture of closed that permeates our current thinking that can illustrate the benefits.
+We need good use cases that change the culture of closed that permeates our current thinking that can illustrate the benefits.
+Sir Jeremey Heywood (former head of the UK civil service) believed that this was fundamental to the future.

 Creative Commons defined a step-change in thinking.
 It enabled us all to say, for example “it’s okay to use this image for free”, in advance.
 As of May 2018, there were an estimated 1.4 billion works licensed using a CC licence.